jackyzha0/jackyzha0.github.io/content/notwork/index.md

-Contrary to popular belief, I actually things outside of writing questionable code and school.
+Contrary to popular belief, I actually have other things I do outside of writing questionable code and school!
 Here are some things that I'm up to nowadays:
 ### Reading
 There's nothing like cozying up with a cup of hot barley tea on a rainy day with a great book.
 I've recently rediscovered the joy of reading thanks to someone very close to me.